Social commerce strategies: from browsing to buying on social media

 Each social platform has its own rules for commerce:

-• Instagram: No sales of tobacco or alcohol to minors
+• Instagram: No sale of tobacco, alcohol to minors

 • Facebook: Strict rules for health claims